Home - Bookapy Book Preview

 Tiss cocked her head.
 “Kindle?”

 “No, spear,” he clarified, clearing it from the underbrush and taking it back to the trail, providing sufficient room to work.
 “Knife?” he asked, holding out his hand.
 Tiss handed him hers, no one thinking to supply him his own yet.
 Breaking off the few remaining dead branches, he stood and examined it before lifting it to show them.
 “See how it’s relatively straight.
-That’s essential for a spear.
+It’s essential for a spear.
 He then sat cross-legged, leaning the branch to the side so the narrow end rested in his lap.

 Again, glancing at each other, the girls imitated him.
 Tor succeeded, Tiss had trouble getting her one leg to properly fold under the other.
 Adam began slowly whittling the end of the wood, not wanting to rush and potentially damage one of the only two knives they possessed.